How Does Mission Space Work? | Behind-The-Scenes Look

 This movement is not only part of the ride experience, but it is moving the ride vehicle into place with a slightly tilted angle which is key to feeling those g-force pressures.

 After moving into place the ride vehicle slowly begins to spin which creates the experience of being forced back into your seat and pressure pushing down on your body.

 During the "launch" sequence of the ride, the vehicle will begin spinning faster and faster until it tops off at about 2.5G's of pressure and then tapers off through the rest of the experience.

 The whole room is essentially a bunch of ride vehicles spinning around in a circle like a merry-go-round!

 The slight angle your ride vehicle is at, along with the intense rotation speed, is what creates the g-forces and "lift-off" experience.

-Throughout the ride there will be additional small movements which will come in the shape of tilts forward and backwards to give you the sensation of your ride vehicle moving much more than it really is.
+Throughout the ride, there will be additional small movements that will come in the shape of tilts forward and backward to give you the sensation of your ride vehicle moving much more than it really is.